045019/MLM-Project1-Unsupervised-Learning/README.md

 # Description of files related to the project

-* Adidas US Sales Datasets.xlsx : The dataset selected for this project; Downloaded from Kaggle
+* beer_data.csv : The dataset selected for this project; Downloaded from Kaggle
-* Hello.py : The source code for building the dashboard on Streamlit.
-It contains codes which are specifically tailored to run on Streamlit.
-* requirements.txt : A necessary file for hosting the dashboard on the Streamlit platform which comprises of all the necessary libraries required for the source code.
-* devcontainer.json : Docker container for Streamlit that is specifically configured to provide a fully featured development environment.
+* P1_Clustering.ipynb : The notebook consisting of compiled codes and detailed report

+# Acknowledgment

-Acknowledgments- I would like to express my gratitude to the following individuals and sources for their contributions to this project: Prof. Amarnath Mitra: I am thankful for the guidance and support provided by Prof. Amarnath Mitra, whose expertise has been invaluable in shaping this project.
+I would like to express my sincere gratitude to Prof. Amarnath Mitra for his invaluable guidance and support throughout this project.
+His expertise and insights have been instrumental in shaping the direction of this project and enhancing its quality.
+I am grateful for the time and effort he has dedicated to reviewing my work, providing feedback, and encouraging me to explore new ideas.